Stranger6667/css-inline/bindings/python/README.md

 pip install css_inline
 ```

 Pre-compiled wheels for most popular platforms are provided.
-If your platform is not in the support table below, you will need
+If your platform is not supported, you will need
 a Rust compiler to build this package from source.
 The minimum supported Rust version is 1.60.

 ## Usage